mandreobr/thesupplementpost/src/content/reviews/Men-Health/total-control-24/benefits.md

 </div>

 <p class="mt-6">
   Looking for the best deal?
-The 6-bottle package gives you the biggest savings — just $49 per unit, plus Free U.S. Shipping.
-That works out to approximately $1.63 per day, making it the most popular option for long-term urinary flow and prostate comfort support.
+The 6-bottle package gives you the biggest savings — just $49 per unit.
+That’s a total saving of $120, plus Free U.S. Shipping — no wonder it’s the most popular choice for long-term urinary flow and prostate support.
 </p>

 <h2 id="where-to-buy">Where to Buy TC24 and Guarantee</h2>

 <p>
-  TC24 is available exclusively on the official website.
-Every purchase is protected by a 60-day money-back guarantee, allowing a full two months of risk-free evaluation.
-Discounts are automatically applied at checkout, and buying directly ensures authenticity and refund eligibility.
+  TC24 is available exclusively on the official website to ensure product authenticity, proper storage, and eligibility for refunds.
+No coupon code is required — the discount is applied automatically.
 </p>

 <div class="cta-3-container">